patacongo/Pascal/doc/PascalNotes.md

 ### Run-Time

-The P-Code run-time virtual machine can be used execute and/or debugt the `.pex` file:
+The P-Code run-time virtual machine can be used execute and/or debug the `.pex` file:

     USAGE:
       prun [OPTIONS] <program-filename>